wp-plugins/my-live-chat-for-wp/readme.txt

 == Installation ==

-1. Upload 'wp-mylivechat' directory to Wordpress plugins directory ('/wp-content/plugins/')
+1. Upload 'my-live-chat-for-wp' directory to Wordpress plugins directory ('/wp-content/plugins/')
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Click the 'MyLiveChat' menu on the left.
 4. Follow the instructions.